 7. Skip the Singles Table

 If you've been dying to fix your old co-worker up with your cousin, you might take this opportunity to discreetly seat them next to each other.
 But resist the urge to create a separate "singles" table, which might embarrass your guests.
-Also, don't seat your unmarried friend at a table full of married couples — use your best judgement and try to be sensitive to guests' feelings.
+Also, don't seat your unmarried friend at a table full of married couples.
+Use your best judgement and try to be sensitive to guests' feelings.

-9. Make a Digital Seating Chart
+9. Option One: Make a Digital Seating Chart

-10. Create a Physical Seating Chart
+10. Option Two: Create a Physical Seating Chart

 For couples who would prefer to make a wedding seating chart that's tactile, you can use one or more poster boards to create a physical layout you can play around with until you've found the right mix.
 After you decide on what type of tables you want and where they'll be located, based on the dimensions of your venue, sketch them on the poster board.
 To save a lot of do-overs, keep things neat by writing each guest's name on a Post-It and then simply stick (and un-stick) guests in different seating arrangements.
 Another option: a large white board and dry erase markers.

 If you're still not into an assigned seating masterplan, why not consider assigning tables—without specific seats—instead?
 This way your wedding guests will still have some direction but can make their own choices, too, and no one will be scrambling for seats when you’re about to make your grand entrance.
 Just as you would with an assigned wedding seating chart, put thought into who you’ll be grouping together to make sure everyone’s got someone to talk to and will have a good time.
 If you forego assigned seats or tables, just make sure your elderly guests always have a designated place to sit down.
 The bottom line: Having some sort of wedding seating plan, even if it's just table assignments, will make your reception flow that much more smoothly.

 12. Convey All Table Assignments Clearly